In mid-2013, the FHA changed its mortgage insurance premium (MIP) policies.

 FHA mortgage insurance premiums, which are split into two separate payments, are markedly more expensive as compared to 6 years ago.

-Except for first-time home buyers using the FHA HAWK program, today's FHA borrowers pay a 1.75% upfront MIP fee to the agency at the time of closing, along with an annual MIP fee which is spread evenly over 12 annual mortgage payments.
+Except for first-time home buyers hoping for the FHA HAWK program, today's FHA borrowers pay a 1.75% upfront MIP fee to the agency at the time of closing, along with an annual MIP fee which is spread evenly over 12 annual mortgage payments.

 There are five government agencies which insure low- and no-downpayment mortgages.